• Skip to primary navigation

 Now that you’re ready to refill and enjoy your hot tub again, here are some interesting facts to ponder while basking in the warm and relaxing water.

 • Since your heart is working on managing your body heat while submerged in your spa, your blood flow in turn increases and provides more oxygen to your cells.
 This actually helps to lower your blood pressure.
-Consult with your doctor first before considering the use of a hot tube if you have fluctuating blood pressure.
+Consult with your doctor first before considering the use of a hot tub if you have fluctuating blood pressure.

 • If you’re concerned about maintenance, 90% of hot tub owners in a recent survey from Caldera Spas said that they didn’t find the maintenance part difficult.